sskaje/mh/README.md

- search-hex HEX                          Search HEX bytes, like search-hex 1a2b3c4d search-string STRING                    Search string, like search-string hello memory-read ADDRESS SIZE                Read memory data at ADDRESS, both ADDRESS and SIZE are in HEX memory-write ADDRESS HEXSTR             Write memory data at ADDRESS, both ADDRESS and HEXSTR are in HEX update-memory-read ADDRESS SIZE         Read memory data at ADDRESS, both ADDRESS and SIZE are in HEX update-memory-write ADDRESS HEXSTR      Write memory data at ADDRESS, both ADDRESS and HEXSTR are in HEX result                                  Print result list, last round by default
+ search-hex HEX                          Search HEX bytes, like search-hex 1a2b3c4d search-string STRING                    Search string, like search-string hello memory-read ADDRESS SIZE                Read memory data at ADDRESS, both ADDRESS and SIZE are in HEX memory-write ADDRESS STR                Write data to ADDRESS, ADDRESS in HEX, STR in BYTES memory-write-hex ADDRESS HEXSTR         Write hex data to ADDRESS, both ADDRESS and HEXSTR are in HEX update-memory-read ADDRESS SIZE         Read memory data at ADDRESS, both ADDRESS and SIZE are in HEX update-memory-write ADDRESS HEXSTR      Write memory data at ADDRESS, both ADDRESS and HEXSTR are in HEX result                                  Print result list, last round by default